jwalton/gchalk/README.md

 fmt.Println(gchalk.StyleMust("bold", "red")("This is also bold and red."))
 ```

-`Style` and `StyleMust` allow styling a string based on the names of colors and modifiers.
+`Style` and `StyleMust` allow styling a string based on the case-insensitive names of colors and modifiers.
 There's also a `WithStyle` and `WithStyleMust` for chaining named styles with other styles.
+These funcions can also accept hex codes or `bg#000000` hex codes for background colors.

 ### gchalk.SetLevel(level) and gchalk.GetLevel()